 In this work we use the above idea of short secret keys to design new MPC protocols in both the constant round and non-constant round settings, which improve in efficiency as the number of honest parties increases.
-We consider security against a static, honest-but-curious adversary, and leave it for future work to extend our techniques to the malicious case based on, e.g. message authentication codes.
+We consider security against a static, honest-but-curious adversary.
 Our contribution is captured by the following:

-GMW-STYLE MPC WITH SHORT KEYS (SECTION 3).
+GMW-STYLE MPC WITH SHORT KEYS (SECTION 4).
 We present a GMW-style MPC protocol for binary circuits, where multiplications are done with OT extension using short symmetric keys.
 This reduces the communication complexity of OT extension-based GMW from $O(n^2\kappa/\log\kappa)$ [KK13] to $O(nt\ell)$, where the key length l decreases as the number of honest parties, h=n-t, increases.
-When h is large enough, we can even have l as small as 1.
+When l is large enough l (l), we can even have l as small as 1.
 To construct this protocol, we first analyse the security of the IKNP OT extension protocol [IKNP03] when using short keys, and formalise the leakage obtained by a corrupt receiver in this case.
 We then show how to use this version of "leaky OT" to generate multiplication triples using a modified version of the GMW method, where pairs of parties use OT to multiply their shares of random values.
 We also optimize our protocol by reducing the number of communication channels using two different-sized committees, improving upon the standard approach of choosing one committee to do all the work.

-MULTI-PARTY GARBLED CIRCUITS WITH SHORT KEYS (SECTION 4).
+MULTI-PARTY GARBLED CIRCUITS WITH SHORT KEYS (SECTION 5).
 Our second contribution is the design of a constant round, BMR-style [BMR90] protocol based on garbled circuits with short keys.
-Our offline phase uses the multiplication protocol from the previous result in order to generate the garbled circuit, using secret-shared bit and bit/string multiplications as done in previous works [BLO16, HSS17], with the exception that the keys are shorter.
+Our offline phase uses the multiplication protocol from the previous result in order to generate the garbled circuit, using secret-shared bit and bit/string multiplications as done in previous works [BLO16, HSS20], with the exception that the keys are shorter.
 In the online phase, we then use the LPN-style assumption to show that the combination of all honest parties' l -bit keys suffices to obtain a secure garbling protocol.
 This allows us to save on the key length as a function of the number of honest parties.